Chapter 7 Regression III: categorical independent variables and multiple regression models

 Models with interaction terms are too often misinterpreted.
 We strongly recommend you read this piece by Brambor et al (2005) to understand some of the issues involved.
 When discussing logistic regression, we will return to this and will consider tricks to ease the interpretation.

-package goes into much more detail than we can explain here - the logic and some of the options that are available when producing plots to show interactions with this package.
-You may also want to look at the newer interactions
+Equally, John Fox (2003) piece on the effects package goes into much more detail than we can explain here - the logic and some of the options that are available when producing plots to show interactions with this package.
+You may also want to look at the newer interactions package here.

 7.6 Multicollinearity

-To diagnose multicollinearity, the first step may be to observe the correlation between the predictors in the model.
+To diagnose multicollinearity, the first step may be to examine the correlations among the predictors in the model.
 Let’s first subset the data to obtain only the relevant predictors and our main outcome.
-For this, I will introduce another form of selecting columns in a data frame using the dplyr
+For this, I will introduce another way to select columns in a data frame using the dplyr package.
+We will be using the Boston data avaible from the MASS package in R - we have used this in previous weeks.

 library(MASS)